Eadgyth/Programming-Editor/README.md

 The coding language is currently Java but the program is made to integrate other languages or types of projects.
 To illustrate this draft implementations for writing in Perl and HTML are included.
-<p>Features of the program can be viewed at
+<p>Features of the program and documentation can be found under
 <a href="https://eadgyth.github.io/Programming-Editor/">Help and program documentation</a>.
 <p>
 REQUIREMENTS FOR TESTING<br>